haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 </figure>

 To keep HADDOCK3 modules organized, we catalogued them into several categories.
-But, there are no constraints on piping modules of different categories.

 The main module categories are "topology", "sampling", "refinement",